George Robertson, Baron Robertson of Port Ellen: Member of parliament

-After Labour won the 1997 general election, Robertson was appointed Secretary of State for Defence.
-He initiated the Strategic Defence Review, which was completed in 1998, presenting a coherent political and strategic narrative themed as 'a force for good'.
+After Labour won the 1997 general election and Tony Blair became the prime minister, Robertson was appointed Secretary of State for Defence.
+He initiated the Strategic Defence Review, which was completed in 1998.
 The review created the Joint Rapid Reaction Force and inaugurated the ambitious project to build two new large aircraft carriers for force projection, the Queen Elizabeth-class, and its new warplanes, symbolising the new government's commitment to defence.
 However the new Labour government had come to power promising to follow the previous Conservative government's spending plans for its first two years, and this required a defence budget cut of £2 billion.
 Though the defence budget was subsequently expanded, it was not sufficient for the increased ambitions of the review.
 Tom Bower, in his book on that government, argued that "Robertson had created an unaffordable dream in 1998."
+Historian David Edgerton wrote that the SDR committed Britain "to acting primarily with the USA in a wide-ranging programme of global policing" and that our armed forces were designed for "Britain to be the USA's principal partner" rather than for autonomous defence.